 - Despite City of Brampton's best efforts through a combination of measures, the support of higher levels of government remains essential in ensuring that the City has access to sustained funding to address impacts for the COVID-19 pandemic and to ensure economic recovery in the long run - Brampton's projection of revenue losses and cost pressures led to a 2020 year-end operating budget deficit of approximately \$56 million.
-This reflects 7.4 per cent variance on the City's operating budget. - The majority of these deficits are due to the decline in revenues from Transit fares, which is significant given our ridership is among the fastest growing in the country.
-Our Recreation programs and rentals, POA court house, performing arts venues also witnessed sharp decline in user fees. - At the same time, the City incurred increased costs of providing the needed PPE for frontline workers and putting more enforcement resources on the ground to keep our community safe.
+This reflects 7.4 per cent variance on the City's operating budget. - The majority of these deficits are due to the decline in revenues from Transit fares, which is significant given our ridership is among the fastest growing in the county.
+Through the strategic reduction of service and other COVID-19 mitigation measures, Transit was also able to realize significant expenditure savings in 2020.
+In the absence of these strategic service changes and mitigation measures, Brampton Transit would have experienced a much larger deficit in 2020. - At the same time, the City incurred increased costs of providing the needed PPE for frontline workers and putting more enforcement resources on the ground to keep our community safe.
 We strengthened multilingual communications with our diverse residents and also devised a grocery payment program for our seniors to help them with their everyday needs.